The Schwarzschild black hole in f(R) can exist superradiation phenomenon: Description of the System

-\section{Description of the system}
+\section{Description of the System}

-We know this method of horizon thermodynamics in 4-dimensional Einstein gravity to explain how it works.
-Consider the space-time of a static spherically symmetric black hole, the geometry of which is given by\cite{13}
+We utilize the method of horizon thermodynamics in 4-dimensional Einstein gravity to explain its workings.
+Consider the spacetime of a static spherically symmetric black hole, the geometry of which is given by \cite{Zheng}: